ugenk/drm-packager-gui/README.md

 * You will need ffmpeg and packager (shaka-packager) in your PATH.
 * Python should be compiled with Tk support, on mac: `brew install python-tk`
-* You will need your widevine credentials
+* You will need your widevine, fairplay or playready credentials

-TODO:

-add more drm systems support